HeydenSUP/blog_template/posts/first-blog-post.md

 This is our pictures about the game!

-![A golden globe atop a tower of eights.](/static/w01s1/01.jpg)
+![A golden globe atop a tower of eights.](/static/w01s1/01.jpg) this a relly tall tower

-![A wide machine, dispensing beverages from a far away land.](/static/w01s1/02.jpg)
+![A wide machine, dispensing beverages from a far away land.](/static/w01s1/02.jpg) At first we thought it was some powerful machine, but it turned out to be just a vending machine.

-![A book containing Digital Media wisdom, found amongst many.](/static/w01s1/03.jpg)
+![A book containing Digital Media wisdom, found amongst many.](/static/w01s1/03.jpg) We have tried our best to find this book

-![The disembodied hands of a great ape](/static/w01s1/06.jpg)
+![The disembodied hands of a great ape](/static/w01s1/06.jpg) A very interesting statue, like a work of art
 ![A door for the condemned](/static/w01s1/04.jpg)
+I'm not sure if this gate belongs to our school anymore.

-![An explosive cup of coffee](/static/w01s1/05.jpg)
+![An explosive cup of coffee](/static/w01s1/05.jpg) What a unique trademark!

 ## This is h2